A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Simulated Samples

 and the Percival factor \citep{Percival_2014}

 to the inverse covariance matrix \(\icov\).
 Here,

 and \(N_s\) is the number of realizations employed to estimate the covariance matrix, \(N_D\) is the length of the data vector, and \(N_P\) is the number of free parameters in the model.
 Ref.~\citep{Sellentin_2015} points out that the Hartlap factor is only an approximation.
-However, the Hartlap factor is very close to one in our analysis because we have 1000 simulations, so it only has a negligible impact on the constraints.
+However, we have 1000 simulations, so the Hartlap factor is a good approximation.
 Furthermore, the modified likelihood in \citep{Sellentin_2015} is non-Gaussian, so we cannot analytically marginalize over the nuisance parameters (see section \ref{sec:theory}).
 Therefore, we decided to use the Hartlap factor in our analysis.
-We use single box covariance matrices (i.e., corresponding to a volume of \(8 h^{-3} \mathrm{Gpc^{3}}\)) in this work, which is sufficient to explore the impact on DESI-like volumes for each individual tracer, and the three tracers combined (The total volume is \(24 h^{-3} \mathrm{Gpc^{3}}\)).
+We use single box covariance matrices (i.e., corresponding to a volume of \(8 h^{-3} \mathrm{Gpc^{3}}\)) in this work, which is sufficient to explore the impact on DESI-like volumes for each tracer, and the three tracers combined (The total volume is \(24 h^{-3} \mathrm{Gpc^{3}}\)).
 Tests using a reduced covariance matrix and the mean measurement of the 25 \textsc{AbacusSummit} realizations (i.e., corresponding to a volume of \(200 h^{-3} \mathrm{Gpc^{3}}\)) are reserved for the model comparison paper in this series \citep{KP5s1-Maus}.
 When we combine different tracers, we multiply the Hartlap and Percival factors into the individual covariance matrix first and then generate the block-diagonal combined covariance matrix.